Forward-UIUC-2021F/juefei-chen-faculty-info-frontend/README.md

 You can visualize facutly info of a department with the search box at the top.
 If you only select a university without specifying department, the department of this university will be listed.

-If you have seen errors in some fields, you can directly modify each cell and then click "SUBMIT".
+If you have seen errors in some fields, you can directly modify each cell and then click "CHANGE".
 All changes will be saved to the database.

 **Tasks**